cspr-rad/kairos-spec/src/spec.typ

 For a general balanced Merkle tree with $N$ leaves, this requires $log^2(N)$ hashes, each with their directionality, to be passed along to the Validium smart contract, to allow the verification.

 Note: This should be implemented and tested as well for cases where a leaf must be added/removed, rather than updated.

-=== Where does the ZK verification happen?

-Within the casper-node, if the ZK verification code doesn't fit into a smart contract?
-If it does, then within the same smart contract, or a dedicated one?
-// TODO: Deep-dive into Risc0: What does verification require?
-How much data and computation?
-// - Can this be integrated into a smart contract?
-// - If so, should we use a separation ZK verification smart contract, or include it in the Validium start contract?
-// - If not, how can we integrate this with the Casper node?

-=== Comparison of ZK provers

-Version 0.1 will be built using Risc0 as a ZK prover system, both for the individual ZKPs and for the rollup.
-The reason for this is a combination of Risc0's maturity in comparison to its competitors, and Risc0's clever combination of STARKs and SNARKs to quickly produce small proofs and verify them.
-In addition, Risc0 is one of few options which allow for GPU acceleration for the batch proof computation.

 = Low-level design <low-level-design>